davidebreso/mkeyb/readme.md

 `mkeyb /?` gives you a help screen, and `mkeyb /l` lists all available keyboard layouts.

 Try first to run it with the layout code and no other switches, e.g. `mkeyb it` for italian.
-If everything works, congratulations! mKEYB autodetected the functionalities provided by your BIOS and installed what is missinga: you can enjoy your ~700 bytes driver.
+If everything works, congratulations! mKEYB autodetected the functionalities provided by your BIOS and installed what is missing: you can enjoy your ~700 bytes driver.
 If not, see below for some hints.

 ### The driver loads but the keyboard remains with the default US layout.
 Your BIOS do not use INT 15,4F to allow for layout translation.
 Try with the `/9` switch: `mkeyb it /9`.